groue/GRMustache/Guides/delegate.md

 The template's delegate can observe the full template rendering.
 However, sections delegates can only observe the rendering of their inner content.
 As sections get nested, a template gets more and more delegates.

-Template delegates are illustrated in the [indexes sample code](sample_code/indexes.md), where NSArray instances are caught before their rendering, in order to let GRMustache render indexes and other collection-related information.

-Section delegates are used in the [number formatting sample code](sample_code/number_formatting.md), where the NSNumberFormatter class is given the opportunity to render formatted numbers.

 Observe the template rendering
 ------------------------------